AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/getting-started.md

 Note: If you choose to use the redirect interaction type, this hook will only return if an error occurs.
 After the user signs in, the IDP will redirect the user back to your app at which point msal will reflect that the user has been signed in.

+You can read more about this hook in the [hooks doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/getting-started.md#usemsalauthentication-hook)

 ```javascript
 import React from 'react';
 import { useMsalAuthentication } from "@azure/msal-react";